 by Allie Dillon, City Archivist at Bristol Archives

 The story of Bristol Old Vic – the oldest continuously working theatre in the English-speaking world – is documented in rich archival collections.
-As part of a major Heritage Lottery Fund project, a range of new heritage attractions and experiences developed from the archives will be unveiled at the theatre in November.
+As part of a major Heritage Lottery Fund project, a range of new heritage attractions and experiences developed from the archives have been unveiled at the theatre.

 At Bristol Archives, we hold the archive of the original Theatre Royal, from its foundation in the 1760s up to the 1940s.
 These records include the first minute book, which documents the meeting of Alexander Edgar, Roger Watts and Thomas Symons in October 1764, as they begin to plan the theatre which would open two years later.
 The collection also contains royal licences, account books, seating plans, photographs and around 1,000 playbills.

 More recent material, covering the Bristol Old Vic Company from its foundation in 1946, is held by the university’s Theatre Collection.
 This substantial archive, including production records such as prompt books, programmes, photographs, posters, show files and press cuttings, spans the entire remit of the company’s work.

 As part of this HLF project, these collections have been catalogued, conserved and digitised.
 Through this, new research has drawn out the stories of the building and its people, performances and audiences to celebrate the history of this remarkable theatre.

 Visitors to Bristol Old Vic will be able to explore new interactive exhibition spaces, tours and artworks inspired by both archives.